unicode-org/cldr/docs/ldml/tr35-keyboards.md

 displayMaps are designed to be shared across many different keyboard layout descriptions, and imported with `<import>` in where needed.

 For combining characters, U+25CC `◌` is used as a base.
+It is an error to use a combining character without a base in the `display` attribute.

 For example, a key which outputs a combining tilde (U+0303) can be represented as follows: